lbattaglioli2000/theluigi.com/content/collections/periodicals/hello.md

     content:
       -
         type: text
-        text: 'It''s been quite some time since I''ve last written anything on here. ' -
+        text: 'It''s been quite some time since I''ve last written anything on here, so this one will be chock full of goodies.'
+  -
     type: paragraph
     content: